 Though wedding planners handle the paperwork and most resorts offer wedding coordinators to facilitate the legalities, here are the requirements for your marriage in Belize.

-Marriage licenses are obtained through the Registrar Generals Office in Belize City or the Attorney General’s Ministry in Belmopan.
+Obtaining the marriage licenses is through the Registrar Generals Office in Belize City or the Attorney General’s Ministry in Belmopan.

 - A couple should be in the country for a minimum of 72 hours prior to their marriage license application.